What Are Kalamata Olives: A Detailed Guide

 Are Olives Good For You?

 Like other varieties of olives, Kalamata olives are rich in beneficial nutrients, including healthy fats and antioxidants.
-These nutrients can help support heart health, regulate blood sugar levels, and promote overall wellness.
+These nutrients can help support heart health, regulate blood sugar levels, and promote overall wellness and are great for the anti-inflammatory diet.

 Are Olives Fattening?